jepetersohn/phase-3-guide/README.md

 clearer question for you.
 All our time is precious and we must all show each other due respect.

+### Manage your Time

+That said, if you feel you are spending too much time on a question, **stop** and ask for help.
+Try to ask for it in a way that means you've tried to debug the problem, but if you're living a reality that will make statements of the form "I spend 3 hours on this one bug" true, ask for help.
+You may be struggling with code which relies on a broken mental model.

 ## Conclusion

 - Don't be attached to your code, my job is to be critical and opinionated :)